BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing and definitely bring a waterproof jacket or poncho, even outside of the rainy season.
-The mist from the Iguaçu Falls is intense and can soak you through in minutes!
-Comfortable, waterproof walking shoes are also a must.
+The mist from the falls is intense and can soak you through in minutes!
+Comfortable walking shoes are also non-negotiable, as you'll be doing a lot of exploring on foot.

 safety